-School Cash Online will be used for families to purchase items like lunches, field trips, spirit wear, etc. Using School Cash Online will support safety measures like physical distancing and no handling of cash.
-More information will be sent home to families later in the year.
+School Cash Online will be used for families to purchase items like lunches, field trips, spirit wear, etc., in the event we return to offering such items.
+Using School Cash Online will support safety measures like physical distancing and no handling of cash.
+More information will be sent home to families later in the year as we progress to processing funds again.
 Visit the school website https://www.lkdsb.net/school/dawneuphemia to learn more about School Cash Online (click on the orange School Cash Online button).

 Recess and Playgrounds

 Elementary students will have the opportunity to enjoy recess.
 At this time, Medical Officers of Health have advised that outdoor activity has reduced risk and that playground equipment may be used.
 Classes will be assigned specific areas of the playground/schoolyard at recess.
 Students will practice hand hygiene before and after the break.

 Classes will resume according to a conventional in-person model.
 When specialist teachers provide instruction to a class (such as French, Physical Education, Arts, etc.), students will remain in their classrooms, and teachers will move between rooms.
 Minimizing student movement will reduce congestion and student-to-student interaction between classrooms.